Naruki-Ichihara/pytop/README.md

 *pytop* is a library for general-purpose optimization in finite element space, including topology optimization.
 We provide straightforward coding for complex optimization problems.
 This software uses the [FEniCS](https://fenicsproject.org/) as a finite element solver and [NLopt](https://github.com/stevengj/nlopt) as an optimization solver.

-> This software is the indipendent module of fenics and nlopt project.
+> This software is the independent module of fenics and nlopt project.

 > This software is based on Lagacy FEniCS (FEniCS2019.1.0).
 The new version, FEniCSx, is not supported.